Rabbit Care

 Respiratory Disease

 Rabbits also develop upper respiratory (eyes, nose, and throat) and lower respiratory (lung) infections from a variety of other bacteria.
-Rabbits should not be housed with guinea pigs, because rabbits commonly carry bacteria that can affect guinea pigs and vice versa.
+So, rabbits should not be housed with guinea pigs because rabbits commonly carry bacteria that can affect guinea pigs and vice versa.

 Urinary and Reproductive Diseases